"1 in 4 young adults, ages 18-35+,

 Suffer from chronic health conditions,

-It’s a simple truth: America today is not prepared to provide the medical care, education, social support and work opportunities that young adults with chronic health conditions desperately need.
+It’s a simple truth: America today is not prepared to provide the infrastructure and support that young adults with chronic health conditions desperately need.
 We take care of older adults, children, babies—but not this vast and growing population.
 Why?
 Because no one expected them to be here.
-Until just a few decades ago, many of these children would not have lived into young adulthood.
+Until just a few decades ago, many would not have lived into young adulthood.
 Science and technology have changed that, helping young adults survive once-fatal medical conditions.
 In fact, there are now about 20 million young adults with chronic conditions in America.
-They are medical miracles, yet they might as well be
+They are medical miracles, yet they might as well be ghosts.

 Join the Movement